guming3d/ptu_cost_compare_tool/README.md

 ## Introduction

-This project is designed to calculate the cost of using different AI models based on their token usage and PTU (Processing Time Unit) costs.
+This project is designed to calculate the cost of using different AI models based on their token usage and PTU (Provision Throughput Unit) costs.
 It utilizes various libraries such as `streamlit`, `pandas`, `openpyxl`, and `xlsxwriter` to achieve its functionality.

 ## Installation Guide